adamberenzweig/speedy/README.md

 Speedy - A Fast RPC System for Python
 =====================================

-A fast non-blocking JSON based RPC library for Python.
+A fast non-blocking RPC library for Python.

 Installation
 ------------